3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 To change permissions on a project level, edit the projects settings.py.
 Options are

- - AllowAny 68 - any user, authenticated or not, has full access
+ - AllowAny (default)- any user, authenticated or not, has full access
  - IsAuthenticated - only authenticated, registered users have access
  - IsAdminUser - only admins/superusers have access
- - IsAuthenticatedOrReadOnly - unauthorized users can view any page, but only authenti- cated users have write, edit, or delete
+ - IsAuthenticatedOrReadOnly - unauthorized users can view any page, but only authenticated users have write, edit, or delete
    privileges:

 ```py